Viruses in cereals and oilseed rape

 Infection initially appears as purple tinging of leaf edges, with later symptoms (interveinal yellowing and reddening of leaf margins) usually expressed after stem extension.
 The signs of TuYV can be easily confused with frost damage, nutritional deficiencies or other stress symptoms.

 The peach–potato aphid (Myzus persicae) is the main vector of TuYV, although other aphid species can be vectors.
-The virus is transmitted to oilseed rape in the autumn, when peach–potato aphids migrate into crops.
+The virus is transmitted to oilseed rape in the autumn, when peach–potato aphids migrate into crops to feed.
 These aphids are normally found on the underside of leaves.

 TuYV is the most important viral disease of oilseed rape in the UK.
 Annual sampling has shown that up to 72% of winged forms can carry TuYV.
 The virus can decrease yields by up to 26%, affecting both the seed production and oil content.